Mona Brand: Associations with New Theatre

 Sydney's New Theatre, was concerned with the development of Australian women playwrights in the mid 20th century and provided unique insights of war and isolation, presenting feminist cases of internationalism.
 New Theatre has defined their philosophy in several ways since its establishment in the 1930s: from the slogan Art is a Weapon to the more recent Theatre with a Purpose.

 It has been suggested that one of the reasons for Brand's artistic "isolation" from Australian Professional Theatre is due to her left-wing leanings and association with New Theatre.
-While it is relatively under-recognised in Australian theatre history, she did, in fact, have more plays produced, world-wide, than many other well-known Australian playwrights, for example, David Williamson.
-Unfortunately, within Australia, Brand had none of her plays professionally produced during her lifetime.
+While it is relatively under-recognised in Australian theatre history, she did, in fact, have more plays produced, world-wide, than many other well-known Australian playwrights, for example, David Williamson, but within Australia none of Brand's plays was professionally produced during her lifetime.

 It is more likely that Brand's isolation from mainstream Australian theatre was due to the political and literary context of the period in which she wrote and to the wider treatment of progressive playwrights and writers in that period.
 With a conservative mainstream theatre industry dominant in Australia at the time, some moderately socialist or feminist playwrights such as Brand found an outlet in the New Theatre or repertory theatre movement which supported socialist and socially aware art movements.
 The flow-on effect of the lack of recognition in the mainstream was an increased association with the left and a further 'tainting' of these writers' reputations.
-During this period the New Theatre struggled for recognition, particularly in Sydney, as the commercial press did not publish reviews of their productions written for fifteen years.
+During this period the New Theatre struggled for recognition, particularly in Sydney, as for fifteen years the commercial press did not publish reviews of their productions.
 Brand's works were, however, well received in Britain, Russia, China, Czechoslovakia, Hungary, Germany, Rumania, Poland, Latvia and India.

 Her involvement with New Theatre spanned more than three decades and allowed her to write more than twenty plays.
 She defined New Theatre productions as "either overtly or by implication suggesting that there were great weaknesses in capitalism and strengths to be found in socialism."
 Personally, she attempted to address humanitarian issues in preference to the ideas of feminism.
 This is obvious in her amateur play, In Search of Aphra, about which she said that she did not write the play as a consciously feminist work.
 Instead, she felt the injustice for the protagonist and wrote the work from a humanitarian point of view.
 Brand also regarded feminist literature at the time as a little irrational when words were simply changed to sound feminine rather than masculine.
 New Theatre is still running to this day.
 The New Theatre Archive is held by the State Library of NSW.
 The collection has papers of Mona Brand including lectures, playscripts, musicals and poems.